 There is no one age at which a child ceases to be a child for the purposes of health services but 16 is the more usual cut-off point.

-If you are over 16 years of age and are a student or are financially dependent on your parents, you are entitled to medical card services if they possess a medical card.
-This means that you will be included on their medical card if you live at home and you will get your own card if you live away from home.
+If you are over 16 years of age and under 26 and you are a student or are financially dependent on your parents, you are entitled to medical card services if they possess a medical card.
 In the medical card means test, there is an allowance for children aged over 16.
-This allowance is doubled if the child is in third-level education and is not getting a grant.
-This arrangement applies to young people up to the age of 25.
+This allowance is increased if the child is in third-level education and is not getting a grant.

 Children who are fostered all have individual medical cards.
 This is the case regardless of the entitlements of their foster parents.
 Read more about fostering in Ireland here.

-Children may be regarded as dependants up to age 18 (or 23 if in full-time education) for the purposes of the prescribed drugs and medicines maximum family spending.
+Children may be regarded as dependants up to age 18 (or 23 if in full-time education) for the purposes of the Drugs Payment Scheme.

 Children of any age who are mentally or physically disabled to such an extent that it is not reasonably possible for them to maintain themselves fully and who are living at home may also be regarded as dependants for the prescribed drugs and medicines arrangements.